1:1 Food Freedom Therapy Binge Eating Disorder recovery near me

-No. Whilst the content of my website is geared toward B.E.D, I do work with other issues.
-Disordered eating is a broad spectrum and although you may not have a ED diagnosis, your issues with food might be causing you significant distress.
+No. Whilst the content of my website is geared toward Binge Eating Disorder, I do work with other issues.
+Disordered eating is a broad spectrum and although you may not have an eating disorder diagnosis, your issues with food might be causing you significant distress.

 Your feelings are completely valid and if it’s something that you would like to work with me on, then please book a discovery call to discuss further.

 I also have experience in working with bulimia, pre and post bariatric surgery counselling and disordered eating.

 Please note however, I am not currently accepting referrals for anorexia treatment.